-- Only qualified personnel should perform this installation. - Only personnel that have read and understood the Machine Operating Manual should install and operate this equipment. - Machine must be plugged into a receptacle which is grounded per any national, local or other applicable electrical codes. - The Machine power switch is to be in the OFF ("O") position when installing work cable and gun and when connecting power cord to input power.
+- Only personnel that have read and understood the Machine Operating Manual should install and operate this equipment. - Machine must be plugged into a receptacle which is grounded per any national, local or other applicable electrical codes. - The Machine power switch is to be in the OFF ("O") position when installing work cable and gun and when connecting power cord to input power.